SUICIDE OR ASSASSINATION?

 69bc – 12 August 30bc

 The death of Cleopatra is one of the most famous in all history.
 The Hellenic-Egyptian queen who had nearly brought about the downfall of the Roman Empire finally found herself a prisoner of Octavian Caesar – the man who would change his name and become one of the greatest rulers of all time – Augustus Caesar.
-But what was really Cleopatra death cause?
+But what was really Cleopatra’s cause of death?